1abir/RosaAdvancedAdMixture/README.md

 ### Author

-Designed & developed by [Your Name](https://github.com/Luk30lende).
+Designed & developed by [Luke Olende](https://github.com/Luk30lende).
 Feel free to follow me on GitHub for more projects!